Long-Billed Dowitcher

 Diet

 The long-billed dowitcher uses its long bill to poke in the mud and find food.
-It looks like a sewing machine as its long bill probes up and down in the mud.
+As it feeds, its bill moves up and down like a tiny sewing machine.

 Its diet includes insect larvae, earthworms, crustaceans, moss, plant parts, seeds, and snails.